What Is Organizational Leadership?

 Organizational leaders are:

-• Change agents.
-They are comfortable with transformation and encourage it as a path to collective success.
+- Change agents.
+They’re comfortable with transformation, and they encourage it as a path to collective success.

 Organizational leadership helps organizations and communities flourish.